KiranMvarma25/Calendar-Application/README.md

 3. Access the deployed application :

-After deployment, application is live at the provided url from the Netlify.
+After deployment, application is live at https://admirable-boba-f8e494.netlify.app/ from the Netlify.

 4. Known Limitations :